qzgeog/starter-academic/content/publications/publications.md

       tag: forest policy

 design:
+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns: '2'
   ## Toggle between the various page layout types.
   ###   1 = List
   ###   2 = Compact